mawrkus/pull-request-review-guide/README.md

 ### Provide code samples / Provide references

-When you judge it necessary, consider adding:
+Don't assume the author knows exactly what you are talking about.
+When necessary, consider adding:

 - a code sample,
 - a link to relevant documentation,
-- a blog post on the topic,
+- a link to a previous review,
-- a GitHub repository,
+- a link to a blog post on the topic,
-- a video.
+- a link to a GitHub repository.

-This will be a nice support to your comment/suggestion and will certainly benefit all the persons participating in the review.
+This will provide a nice support to your comment/suggestion and will certainly benefit all the persons participating in the review.

 ## 📔 Interactions